raneemalshehri/RimalAI/README.md

 # RimalAI - Saudi Culture Assistant 🐪

 RimalAI is an innovative AI-powered application that serves as a comprehensive guide to Saudi Arabian culture, landmarks, and heritage.
-It combines advanced AI technologies with interactive features to provide an engaging cultural experience.

 ## 🌟 Features